veebe/Cell_detection_in_microscopic_images/README.md

 This application detects and segments cells in microscopic images using deep learning models.
 It provides preprocessing options, postrocessing segmentation and supports multiple segmentation architectures.

 ## Features
-- **Deep Learning-Based Segmentation**: Uses U-Net, and U-Net++ for cell detection.
+- **Deep Learning-Based Segmentation**: Uses U-Net, U-Net++ and more for cell detection.
-- **Custom Preprocessing**: Apply denoising, blur and other enhancements before segmentation.
+- **Custom Preprocessing**: Apply denoising, blur and other enhancements before training and segmentation.
-- **Real-Time Preview**: Adjust preprocessing parameters with checkboxes and sliders.
+- **Real-Time Preview**: Click and hold and watch your segmented images move in time.
 - **Watershed Algorithm**: Additional algorithms for segmentation, custom tresholding.

 ## Installation